 - The Alberta's Recovery Plan is a $10B plan to rebuild the economy that would create 50,000 jobs across the province.

 - The Government of Alberta launched the Small and Medium Enterprise Relaunch Grant to help businesses recover.
 Eligible job creators can apply for up to $5,000 through this program.

 - The federal government has extended the time period for temporary layoffs by up to six months, giving employers more time to recall employees who were laid off due to COVID-19.

 - The Tourism Industry Association of Canada has released a report on the State of tourism in Canada during COVID-19.

-- Stage 2 of the Alberta Relaunch Strategy goes into effect on June 12.
+- Stage 2 of the Alberta Relaunch Strategy started on June 12.

-- To mark Tourism Week 2020, Minister of Economic Development and Official Languages and Minister responsible for Western Economic Diversification Canada (WD), announced on Sunday $3.45 million to bolster recovery efforts for Western Canada’s tourism industry.
-Read more.
+- WD announced $3.45 million to bolster recovery efforts for Western Canada’s tourism industry.

-- You can now apply for Travel Alberta’s Cooperative Investment Program funding.
-This program will help tourism operators across Alberta restart consumer marketing activities and help in the development of products and experiences.
+- You can apply for Travel Alberta’s Cooperative Investment Program funding.

 - The City of Edmonton launched an Economic Recovery Program to help local businesses.

 - Applications for the Emergency Commercial Rent Program are open.

 - The federal government launched the Regional Relief and Recovery Fund to support affected businesses and communities.

 - The Sport Tourism Industry launched a Recovery Task Force to develop an action plan for the safe and effective reopening of the $6.8 billion sport tourism industry.